 2. Retail sales

 Properly Executed Income Claims and Testimonials

 Product testimonials and income claims are facts of life in the direct sales industry.
-The sales force gets built by sales people that share two common traits: common passion for a product and a desire to earn extra income.
-We want our sales people to proudly boast about the unique products benefits.
+The salesforce gets built by salespeople that share two common traits: a common passion for a product and a desire to earn extra income.
+We want our salespeople to proudly boast about the benefits of the unique products.
 We also want them to share the rewarding opportunities associated with our unique compensation plans.
 But while we want distributors to share product testimonials and share income claims, we need to make ensure those communications are done within the boundaries of the law.
 Since these are forms of advertising, companies need to make sure the sales force is acting responsibly.